exercism/v3/languages/elixir/exercises/concept/structs/.docs/instructions.md

 In this exercise you'll be playing around with a remote controlled car, which you've finally saved enough money for to buy.

 Cars start with full (100%) batteries.
 Each time you drive the car using the remote control, it covers 20 meters and drains one percent of the battery.
+The car's nickname is not known until it is created.

 The remote controlled car has a fancy LED display that shows two bits of information: